-Software must take into account the following restrictions:
+The software must allow for the following restrictions:

 - The debug APB registers must only be written when the ELA-600 is stopped, that is, when CTRL.RUN is low. - The debug APB registers can be read at any time.

 When implementing the ELA-600 in a system, you must be aware of the following points: